 Most people know the importance of being on time and that consistently being late is rude.
-However, there are times when you can't help it.
+However, there are times when it's out of your control, and you can't help it.
 Something happens to slow you down, and there is no way you can make it to your date, appointment, business meeting, or other engagement by the designated time.

 What to Do if You're Running Late

 Here are some things you can do if you know you're going to be late:

 - Call or text as soon as you know you can't make it on time.